cijug/cijug.github.com/_posts/2013-05-31-june-meeting.md

 [Dropwizard] is the latest addition to the Java framework club.
 Instead of starting from scratch, they built on what's already out there (minus [Spring]).
-[Jersey] for Rest, [Maven] for builds, [JDBI] for persistnce, [Jetty] for the container.
+[Jersey] for Rest, [Maven] for builds, [JDBI] for persistence, [Jetty] for the container.
 The goal is to make working with restful services in Java simple again.

 [Meredith Publishing]: http://www.meredith.com/